mocatante/renpy-Gallery-Cheat/README.md

 ## PC
 just move the .rpy file to ...\game\
 ## Android
-decomplete the apk, add this file 'x-CheatGallery' and re sign .apk
+decomplete the apk, add this file 'x-CheatGallery.rpyc' and re sign .apk